ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 By default, the registry has a global compatibility rule setting of `NONE`.
 Per-schema level rules must be defined, otherwise the schema will default to using the global setting.

-## Using the schema registry with the the third party SerDes
+## Using the schema registry with the third party SerDes
 {: #using_schema_regsitry_serdes}

 Schema registry supports the use of the following third party SerDes: